idiap/facereclib/doc/specialized.rst

 - The ``--preprocessed-data-directory`` can be used to select a directory of previously preprocessed data.
 This should not be used in combination with testing different preprocessing parameters.
 - The ``--grid-database-directory`` can be used to select another directory, where the `submitted.sql3` files will be stored.
 - The ``--write-commands`` directory can be selected to write the executed commands into (this is useful in case some experiments fail and need to be rerun).
-- The ``--dry-run`` option should always be used before the final execution to see if the experiment definition works as expected.
+- The ``--dry-run`` flag should always be used before the final execution to see if the experiment definition works as expected.
+- The ``--skip-when-existent`` flag will only exexute the experiments that have not yet finished (i.e., where the resulting score files are not produced yet).
 - Finally, additional options might be sent to the ``bin/faceverify.py`` script directly.
 These options might be put after a ``--`` separation.

-Evaluation of results
+Evaluation of Results
 ~~~~~~~~~~~~~~~~~~~~~

-To evaluate a series of experiments, a special script iterates through all the results and computes EER on the development set and HTER on the evaluation set, for both the `nonorm` and the `ztnorm` directories.
+To evaluate a series of experiments, a special script iterates through all the results and computes EER on the development set and HTER on the evaluation set, for both the **nonorm** and the **ztnorm** directories.
 Simply call:

 .. code-block:: sh